fivitti/SMDV/README.md

 SMDV is a collection of modules to test the speed of execution of multiplication for different matrices formats.
 Multiplications are performed on the GPU using technology NVIDIA CUDA.

+Multiplication algortihms ERTILP and SERTILP were originally created for [KMLib - SVM with CUDA](https://github.com/ksirg/KMLib)

 ### Supported formats
 Implemented multiplication formats (in CUDA C):